sagemath/binary-pkg/README.md

 Configuration Syntax
 --------------------

+Binary packaging information can be specified with a YAML configuration file.
 As a simplified example, let us look at the test application in the test.yaml file.
 It starts with the name:

     name: PackagingTest